denis-g/userstyle-flat-steam-ui/README.md

 etc.), then add css file (from `--- BEGIN ---` to `--- END ---` comment) as a *New Style*.
 Make sure it applies to the domain **`store.steampowered.com`**, **`steamcommunity.com`**, and **`help.steampowered.com`**.
 Enjoy!

+## Support
+If you need any support, please [create an issue](https://github.com/denis-g/userstyle-flat-steam-ui/issues) on GitHub or [create new discussion](http://steamcommunity.com/groups/flat-steam-ui/discussions) on Steam Group.

 ## 🍺 Donation via PayPal
 You can support my work with a donation.
 Your donation will help me continue